alexandruast/platform-inception/README.md

 * docker-enforcer and vulnerability assessment for docker images/files

 #### Changelog
+moved all embedded shell scripts out of groovy files
 added go sleep service
-NO! - mask docker files and nomad jobs, dev selects runtime (we need to trust developers!) parsing all jinja2 files in build directories moved variables from parametrized builds to environment using envinject added java echo service
+NO! - mask docker files and nomad jobs, dev selects runtime (we need to trust developers!)
+parsing all jinja2 files in build directories
+moved variables from parametrized builds to environment using envinject
+added java echo service
 added ws-cleanup directories purge to hourly cron
 added hourly cron